Loading image...Kiro

 Restart LSP servers: If language servers shut down or become unresponsive, use /code init -f.

-Example 1: Find a Symbol
+Find a symbol:

 > Find the UserRepository class Searching for symbols matching: "UserRepository" 1.
 Class UserRepository at src/repositories/user.repository.ts:15:1

 > Find references of Person class Finding all references at: auth.ts:42:10 1. src/auth.ts:42:10 - export function authenticate(...)
-2. src/handlers/login.ts:15:5 - authenticate(credentials) 3. src/handlers/api.ts:89:12 - await authenticate(token) (3 more items found)
+2. src/handlers/login.ts:15:5 - authenticate(credentials) 3. src/handlers/api.ts:89:12 - await authenticate(token)

-Example 3: Go to Definition
+Go to definition:

 > Find the definition of UserService src/services/user.service.ts:42:1: export class UserService { ...